 Online PR News – 03-January-2013 –It’s a disease that 80% of the affected sufferers don’t even know they have.
-Familial Hypercholesterolemia, also known as FH, is a genetically inherited disorder that leads to early cardiovascular disease.
-The FH Foundation works tirelessly to bring Familial Hypercholesterolemia into public knowledge, as well as helping those with FH take action against this dangerous disorder.
+Familial Hypercholesterolemia, also known as FH, is a genetically inherited disorder that leads to early cardiovascular disease. the Family Heart Foundation works tirelessly to bring Familial Hypercholesterolemia into public knowledge, as well as helping those with FH take action against this dangerous disorder.
 The non-profit organization dedicated to spreading awareness about FH, as well as advocating for affected individuals, has announced the addition of three new board members.
 The foundation’s board members are all either individuals diagnosed with FH, medical professionals dedicated to the diagnosis or treatment of FH, or both.

 The first new board member and Chief Medical Officer is Joshua Knowles, MD, PhD.
 As an attending physician at the Stanford Center for Inherited Cardiovasular Disease, Knowles treats patients diagnosed with FH regularly.
 His impressive educational and professional background has helped him to publish over 35 papers focusing on heart disease.
 His current research projects are funded by the National Institutes of Health and the American Heart Association.
 He hopes to continue to further facilitate the diagnosis and treatment of FH, as a highly treatable disorder once identified.

 Theodore Tussing, Director of the Corporate Partners at Stanford Medical Center, is the next new board member.
 Tussing has extensive experience with business strategic planning, innovation, and the formation of partnerships.
 He is also on the board of directors for BioCardia and Cytograph Tissue Engineering, and advises and invests in a number of other cutting edge technology ventures.